hujhax/austin-improv-wiki/Nice Astronaut.md

 |Years	=		2008-Present
 }}

-**Nice Astronaut** is a comedy troupe in Austin, TX that creates and performs Chicago-style longform improv forms, writes and performs sketch comedy, and teaches regional improv workshops.
+**Nice Astronaut** is a comedy troupe in Austin, TX that creates and performs Chicago-style longform improv forms, writes and performs sketch comedy, and teaches improv workshops.
 Their monthly Improvaoke show is on the second Saturdays at 11:15pm at [[ColdTowne Theater]].

 ## History
 Nice Astronaut was the first permanent, self-formed troupe from [[ColdTowne Theater]] and was formed from several students in a level 1 class together at ColdTowne Theater.
 They debuted under the temporary name "H.J.
 Compromise" in a ColdTowne Theater Cagematch on October 11, 2008.
 They were originally coached by [[Tom Booker]] (2008-2009) and were later coached by [[Dave Buckman]] (2009-2011, 2013) and then [[Cody Dearing]] (2013-).